What is Ativan Addiction?

 A person will become addicted to Ativan if they take the drug in high doses for an extended period of time.
 Taking your own medication at the wrong doses, taking someone else’s medication, buying it illegally and using it, or crushing the drug to snort or inject are all forms of abuse.
 People addicted to Ativan may engage in “doctor shopping,” a phenomenon where patients visit many different clinics or doctors in order to obtain multiple prescriptions.

 Over time, users become dependent on the effects of Ativan, meaning their body adapts to the regular presence of the drug in a way that will cause uncomfortable and at times dangerous withdrawal symptoms when the user attempts to quit or cut down and the body’s new, drug-dependent functioning is disrupted.

 The individual will also experience tolerance, a condition that can occur even in those who are prescribed Ativan.
 If the individual decides to take higher doses of the drug in order to feel its effects more strongly, there becomes a possibility for addiction.

 If someone you love is abusing Ativan, it is important to do welfare checks to ensure they have not overdosed.
 When someone overdoses on Ativan, their breathing becomes extremely slowed and they may even stop altogether.
 Because the drug makes them drowsy, they do not realize it and often fall asleep which is why it is so dangerous for an individual to abuse the drug when alone.

-Treatment Options Available for Ativan Addiction
+Which Treatment Options are Available for Ativan Addiction?

 - Needs to be in a controlled environment